4 min read

 Or, if you still have a balance remaining at the end of your deal, think about moving it to another 0% card, so you aren’t charged interest or fees.
 Try not to rely on this strategy though, as there’s no guarantee you will be accepted for another 0% interest offer again.

-Unless your card also comes with 0% interest on purchases, avoid spending on it if you can.
+Unless your card also comes with 0% interest on purchases, avoid spending on a balance transfer card if you can.
 Otherwise, you’ll be charged interest on any purchases you make.

 Get in touch with your card issuer before you go travelling.
 By pre-warning your provider, you should be able to access your credit card abroad without a hitch.
 (Extra charges may apply for transactions made abroad).